 Prerequisites: 18 units of upper division German and consent of staff; to be arranged with department chairman and instructor.
-299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to Guidance in the preparation of a project or thesis for the master's degree.
+299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Guidance in the preparation of a project or thesis for the master's degree.
 Master's degree candidates in secondary or junior college credential programs are expected to substitute German 294 and a comprehensive examination in lieu of the HEALTH EDUCATION GENERAL INFORMATION The Division of Health Education, Physical Education and Recreation offers graduate study leading to the Master of Arts degree for teaching service with a concentration in health education.
 (For information regarding graduate programs in physical education, see the section of this bulletin on Physical Education.)
 Close liaison among the departments concerned and with community agencies provides opportunities for realistic field experiences.
 ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin under Admission to the Graduate Division.
 ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy, which are described in Part Three of this bulletin.
 SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE In addition to meeting the requirements for classified graduate standing and the credential requirements where applicable, the student must satisfy the basic requirements for the Master of Arts degree as described in Part Three of this bulletin.
-The concentration consists of 18 units in health education and related courses selected from courses listed as applicable on master's degree programs, of which at least 12 units must be in 200-numbered courses.
-Education 211 and Health Education 299 are required courses.
-The student must also satisfy the requirements for a California school service credential.
+The concentration consists of 21 units in Health Education and related courses, selected from those listed as applicable on master's degree programs, 15 of which must be in 200-numbered courses.
+All programs must include Health Education 201, 202, 299, and Education 211.
+TEACHING ASSISTANTSHIPS Teaching assistantships in health education are available to a limited number of qualified students.
+Application blanks and additional information may be secured from the Chairman of the Department.
+FACULTY Chairman, Division of Health Education, Physical Education, and Recreation: W. L. Terry, Ed.D.
+Chairman, Department of Health Education: L. A. Harper, Ed.D.
+Credential Advisers: Angela M. Kitzinger; W. H. Lauritsen Graduate Adviser: Angela M. Kitzinger Professors: Angela M. Kitzinger, Ph.D.; W. H. Lauritsen, Ph.D.
+Associate Professors: W. C. Burgess, Ed.D.; R. M. Grawunder, Ed.D.; L. A. Harper, Ed.D.; Edward Mileff, Ed.D.
+Assistant Professor: A. C. McTaggert, Ph.D.